Jason C. Gallion: Early life and career

 In 2011, Gallion served on the Harford County Council Redistricting Commission.

 In 2014, Gallion again ran for the Maryland House of Delegates in District 35B, seeking to succeed retiring delegate Donna Stifler and delegate Wayne Norman, who sought election to the Maryland Senate.
-During the primary, he received the endorsement of the Maryland Farm Bureau PAC, the National Rifle Association, and the Cecil County Republican Club.
+During the primary, he received the endorsement of the Maryland Farm Bureau PAC, the NRA Political Victory Fund, and the Cecil County Republican Club.
 He finished third in the three-way Republican primary, winning the majority of Cecil County.

 In March 2018, following the unexpected passing of senator Wayne Norman, the Harford County Republican Central Committee tapped Gallion to succeed Norman on the primary election ballot. while Linda Norman, the late senator's wife, filled the remainder of his term in the Maryland Senate.
 In the months following his nomination, the central committee considered some political maneuvering that would allow delegate Teresa Reilly to run for state senate instead of re-election to the House of Delegates.
 Days before the Cecil County committee was scheduled to discuss supporting ballot realignment if both candidates declined the nomination, Gallion sent a letter to local GOP leaders that declared his intent to stay in the senate race.
 Consequentially, the Cecil County committee unanimously voted to table the possibility of ballot realignment.
 He defeated Independent candidate Frank Esposito and Libertarian Christopher Randers-Pehrson in the general election, receiving 67.6 percent of the vote.